brianmccrory/jazzofjapan/_albums-staged/fuse-live-fuse.md

 Videos of Fuse are hard to find, yet the individual members can be viewed in clips with other groups.
 Here is a video of Inoue performing with Fumio Karashima's group.

-** Audio sample at top of page from "Grasshopper", the first track on the second disc.*
+Excerpt from "Grasshopper", the first track on the second disc.*